CubeSail (UltraSail): UltraSail

 CubeSail and I-Sail are intended as steps towards the development of a larger (1,600 kg) solar sail concept called UltraSail for interplanetary and interstellar missions.
 This last consists of multiple CubeSail-like structures that extend kilometers long film blades attached to a central hub to ultimately form a heliogyro.
 The UltraSail blade material, the body of the solar sail, is mounted on multiple reels, each with a width of 5–10 m, and deployed to a blade length up to 5 km for a total 100,000 m^{2} of sail area.
 The spacecraft spins around the central hub to flatten the blades by centrifugal force, supported by tip-CubeSats.
 For the kilometre long blades' stability, this requires a rotational period of 1–2 hours so they overcome the solar pressure force by 3 to 5 times.
 Each blade is a thin polyimide film coated with ripstop.

-For UltraSail, blade control (and hence the spacecraft's attitude control) is initiated by small controllable mini-satellites (tipsat) at the tip of each blade.
+For UltraSail, blade control (and hence the spacecraft's attitude control) is initiated by small controllable mini-satellites (tipsats) at the tip of each blade.
 The tipsat mass provides a stabilizing centrifugal force on the blade while in rotation.
 Each tipsat would be a 5-meter long carbon-fiber structure with a total mass of 50 kg, including avionics and 20 kg propellant (catalyzed nitrous oxide and cold gas).
 Alternatively, the tipsats could be propelled with electric microthrusters to control blade pitch.

 The maximum expected thrust force due to solar pressure is equivalent to 400 kW ion thruster systems used for comparable deep space missions.